niedev/BluetoothCommunicatorExample/README.md

         super.onConnectionFailed(peer,errorCode);

-        This means that your connection request is rejected or has other problems, to know the cause of the failure see errorCode (BluetoothConnectionClient.CONNECTION_REJECTED means rejected connection and BluetoothConnectionClient.ERROR means generic error) }
+        This means that your connection request is rejected or has other problems, to know the cause of the failure see errorCode (BluetoothCommunicator.CONNECTION_REJECTED means rejected connection and BluetoothCommunicator.ERROR means generic error) }

     @Override